Contact Us 1-800-596-4880

 Configure Additional Connector Fields

-After you configure a global element for Apache Cassandra Connector, configure the the other required fields for the connector.
+After you configure a global element for Apache Cassandra Connector, configure the other required fields for the connector.
 The required fields vary depending on which connector operation you use.

 View the App Log